 Diet and nutrition

-After living-organ donation, you should be able to go back to your normal diet soon after the surgery.
+You should be able to go back to your normal diet soon after your living-donation surgery.
 Unless you have other health issues, you won't likely have any specific dietary restrictions related to your procedure.

-Your Mayo Clinic transplant team includes a nutritionist who can discuss your specific diet needs and answer any questions you have after your surgery.
+Your transplant team includes a dietitian who can discuss your nutrition and diet needs and answer any questions you have after your surgery.

 Maintaining a healthy lifestyle through diet and exercise is just as important for living organ donors as it is for everyone else.

 You will likely be able to return to your normal physical activity levels within a few weeks or months after living-donor surgery.
 Your transplant team can discuss your individual physical activity goals and needs with you.

 It's important to talk with your health care provider before starting any new physical activity.